 Each Mitsuuroko Group company has established internal rules and will take reasonable safety measures to protect the personal information entrusted to us by our customers from loss, destruction, unauthorized leakage to the outside, falsification, and unauthorized access.

-In addition, we may delete the personal information of customers when we judge that the purpose of use has been achieved and it is no longer necessary to keep the personal information.
+In addition, we may delete the personal information of customers when we judge that the purpose of use has been achieved and it is no longer necessary to keep the personal information request the cooperation of our business partners and ntractors whenever necessary for the protection of personal ormation

-Inquiries from customers regarding personal information
+5 Inquiries from customers regarding personal information

-When we receive a request from a customer to disclose, correct, add or delete, suspend the use, etc. of the customer's own personal information managed by us, we will confirm the identity of the customer before honoring these requests and taking appropriate actions promptly.
+When we receive a request from a customer to disclose. correct, add or delete, suspend the use, etc. of the customer's own personal information managed by us, we will confirm the identity of the customer before honoring these requests and taking appropriate actions promptly.